-I was elected a Fellow of the Association for the Advancement of Artificial Intelligence (AAAI) in 1994 for the work on Soar and recently won both the Kurzweil Award for Best AGI Idea (2011) and the Kurzweil Award for Best AGI Paper (2012) for work on Sigma.
+I was elected a Fellow of the Association for the Advancement of Artificial Intelligence (AAAI) in 1994 for work on Soar and a Fellow of the Cognitive Science Society in 2014.
+I also won both the Kurzweil Award for Best AGI Idea (2011) and the Kurzweil Award for Best AGI Paper (2012) for work on Sigma.
 I have served as Chair of the Association for Computing Machinery (ACM) Special Interest Group on Artificial Intelligence (SIGART), Councillor and Conference Chair of the AAAI, and Program Co-Chair of the National Conference on Artificial Intelligence (AAAI-92).

-You can watch David Brin (an award-winning science fiction writer), Mat Kaplan (the moderator) and me discuss AI and the future in front of a live audience at KPCC here.
+An August 2012 panel discussion among David Brin (an award-winning science fiction writer), Mat Kaplan (the moderator) and me on AI and the Future at KPCC can be found at video.